 - Years 4 and 5 could be up to but generally not more than two to three hours per week.

 - Years 6 and 7 could be up to but generally not more than three to four hours per week.

 Compulsory homework for all students.

 Students need to practice reading for fluency, expression and understanding of vocabulary.
 Teachers will guide students to read texts from a range of genre and interests.
 The books should be interesting and slightly challenging to the student.
 Weekly borrowing sessions from the library are provided for students and records of reading are monitored and kept by the teacher.
-A useful tip sheet is provided with ideas for reading with your child.
+The following useful tip sheets provide ideas for reading with your child.

 Students not completing reading for homework may be required to “catch up” during other class activities as identified by the teacher.